-Many people would argue that taking drugs at all constitutes a problem, but for addicts there always comes a time when casual use crosses the border into a full-blown abuse.
+Many people would argue that taking drugs at all constitutes a problem, but for those who are truly addicted, there always comes a time when casual use crosses the line into full-blown substance use disorder.
 If you’re not sure about how to classify your own drug use, here are three questions to ask yourself that will help.

 1 – Have I Changed?

-If you fear that you have an addiction problem, the best place to start is with your own habits and personality.
+If you fear that you have a substance abuse problem, the best place to start is with your own habits and personality.
 Do you see a change in yourself?
 Problem drug use can lead to disruptions in sleep such as chronic insomnia or over-sleeping.
 Do you need drugs to keep you awake or help you sleep?
 Are you dependent on drugs to get through a night?

 Serious drug use can also change your personality.
 Is your mood more erratic than it used to be?
 This can include wild swings from depression to euphoria or even a shorter temper and being quick to anger.
 Personality changes can also include being more sexually promiscuous than is safe; does that sound familiar?